MichaelNchor/alx-higher_level_programming/0x03-python-data_structures/README.md

 * [0-print_list_integer.py](0-print_list_integer.py) - Write a function that prints all integers of a list one per line,
 - Prototype: `def print_list_integer(my_list=[]):`
 - Format: one integer per line
-- You are not allowed to import any module
+- You are not wed to import any module
 - You can assume that the list only contains integers
 - You are not allowed to cast integers into strings
 - You have to use `str.format()` to print integers